 The HELCOM Contracting Parties annually report inputs from rivers and direct point sources to Baltic Sea sub-basins.
 Compared to the Fifth Pollution Load Compilation (HELCOM 2011), which included waterborne data from 1994 to 2008, this assessment includes also data from 2009 and 2010.
 Additionally, most Contracting Parties have updated or revised old PLC data covering the period 1994-2008, e.g. by providing missing data and/or correcting previously reported data.
 The PLC-5.5 data set is based on data provided by Contracting Parties until July 2013; data reported after that has not been included in the data set used for this assessment.
-Further, as part of the PLC-5.5 project, the HELCOM LOAD Core Group and BNI Sweden have made great efforts to fill in data gaps/missing data and provide proposals for correcting suspicious data as described in the PLC-5.5 data (HELCOM 2013c and HELCOM 2013e).
+Further, as part of the PLC-5.5 project, the HELCOM LOAD Core Group and BNI Sweden have made great efforts to fill in data gaps/missing data and provide proposals for correcting suspicious data as described in the review of the PLC-5 report and in a separate report on the preparation of the PLC-5.5 data (HELCOM 2013c and HELCOM 2013e).